 Q: How do I enter into the pitch contest?

-A: Fill out the application form on the Application Page.
+A: Fill out the application form.

 Q: How are the companies selected for the pitch contest?